2024

 Herefordshire and Worcestershire Health…

-The Trust has developed and implemented two new Standard Operating Procedures (SOPs), one for working hours and one for out of hours, to clarify and ensure staff follow procedures for …
+The Trust has developed two Standard Operating Procedures (SOPs), one for within working hours and one for out of hours, to ensure the process for disclosing colleagues' mental health difficulties is clear and followed routinely; these SOPs are now in place and will be added to their Position of Trust Policy.

 All Responded